 Looking back, I probably should’ve gone through a doctor first hand, instead of how I did it.
 But the end result would have been the same.
 I asked a friend that I knew smoked fairly often if I could have some from them.
 Mainly because I wasn’t sure how to bring it up in casual conversation with an actual doctor.
 The friend was shocked I’d never done it before and took the time to explain a few of the basic details to me, before handing some over.

 I did the responsible thing and waited until my kids were at my parents for the night, and then carefully followed the ‘instructions’ I had received, and for the first time in a dozen years, I went to bed without a headache, and woke up actually feeling refreshed.

-It’s hard to explain when I’d been living so long with a headache that was about a 6/10, it had become my new normal.
+It’s hard to explain when I’d been living so long with a headache that was about a 6/10 as far as pain/annoyance goes so it had become my new normal.
 I had no longer realized that I ALWAYS had a headache, until that night after smoking my first joint ever and the headache went away, that it was possible to live a better standard of life.
 That I didn’t have to suffer EVERY DAY any more.